Theldus/PBD/README.md

-  -g --only-globals  Monitors only global variables (default: global + local) -i --ignore-list <var1, ...> Ignores a specified list of variables names -w --watch-list  <var1, ...> Monitors a specified list of variables names
+  -g --only-globals  Monitors only global variables (default: global + local) -i --ignore-list <var1, ...> Ignores a specified list of variables names -w --watch-list  <var1, ...> Monitors a specified list of variables names -o --output <output-file>    Sets an output file for PBD output.
+Useful to not mix PBD and
+                               executable outputs

 Static Analysis options:
 ------------------------